Witten deformation for non-Morse functions and gluing formula for analytic torsions: Abstract

 \section{Abstract}

-{In this paper, we introduce a coupling technique and analyze Witten deformation for a family of non-Morse functions parametrized by $T\in \R_+$, resulting in a novel purely analytic proof of the gluing formula for analytic torsions in complete generality.
-Intriguingly, the gluing formula in this article could be reformulated as the Bismut-Zhang theorem \cite{bismutzhang1992cm} for non-Morse functions, and from the perspective of Vishik's theory of moving boundary problems \cite{vishik1995generalized,lesch2013gluing}, the deformation parameter $T$ parametrizes a family of boundary conditions.
-Our proof also makes use of an interesting connection between small eigenvalues of Witten Laplacians and Mayer-Vietoris sequences.
-Lastly, in subsequent work \cite{Yanforms}, the techniques above are extended to analytic torsion forms.}
+{This paper concentrates on analyzing Witten deformation for a family of non-Morse functions parameterized by $T\in \R_+$, resulting in a novel, purely analytic proof of the gluing formula for analytic torsions in complete generality due to Br\"unning-Ma \cite{bruning2013gluing}.
+Intriguingly, the gluing formula in this article could be reformulated as the Bismut-Zhang theorem \cite{bismutzhang1992cm} for non-Morse functions, and from the perspective of Vishik's theory of moving boundary problems \cite{vishik1995generalized,lesch2013gluing}, the deformation parameter $T$ parameterize a family of boundary conditions.
+Our proof also makes use of a connection between small eigenvalues of Witten Laplacians and Mayer-Vietoris sequences.
+Finally, these new techniques could be extended to analytic torsion forms and play key roles in the study of the higher Cheeger-Müller/Bismut-Zhang theorem for nontrivial flat bundles \cite{MY}.\\ \textbf{Key Words:} Witten deformation, gluing formulas, finite propagation speed, eigenvalues of Laplacian operators }